Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Conclusions

 \section{Conclusions}

 Ethical concerns in AI have become an important subject in the last years.
 Automatic decision systems should take into account fairness in order to avoid disparate treatment of different sensitive groups.
-For instance, in dimension reduction problems, one should adopt a procedure that provides an equal (or, at least, as similar as possible) representation of different groups.
+For instance, in dimensionality reduction problems, one should adopt a procedure that provides an equal (or, at least, as similar as possible) representation of different groups.
 In this context, this paper proposed a multi-objective framework for the Fair Principal Component Analysis.
 Our approach consists in a different ordering of the components given by the classical PCA, which gives rise to an approach with low computational costs and easy to deploy in already running systems.
 Furthermore, the set of non-dominated solutions provides a suitable portfolio of choices to the stakeholders and decision makers, presenting, clearly, the trade-off between the objectives.
 This characteristic is paramount in scenarios of social and economic impacts, since the system user can measure the gain in terms of fairness with a (possible) small loss in the reconstruction error.

-We verified the aplicability of our proposal in experiments based on two datasets frequently used in the literature.
+We verified the applicability of our proposal in experiments based on two datasets frequently used in the literature.
 In the Default Credit dataset, we could attest that there is a non-dominated solution that lead to very good values in both reconstruction error and fairness measure.
 The disparity between the representation of the two groups was considerably reduced with an small loss in the reconstruction error.
 Moreover, the proposed MOFPCA approach performed much better in comparison with both classical PCA and FairPCA.
 However, the experiments with the LFW dataset indicated that our proposal may lead to less expressive results when the number of attributes are very high.
-In such a scenario, we see that future works could be developed in order to generalize our proposal to the search of any projection matrix (not necessarily based on the classical PCA) while using the multi-objective framework.
+Even when the samples are balanced with respect to the sensitive attributes, there were a slightly gain with the MOFPCA approach in comparison with PCA or FairPCA.
+In high-dimensional datasets, we see that future works could be developed in order to generalize our proposal to the search of any projection matrix (not necessarily based on the classical PCA) while using the multi-objective framework.
 Therefore, one could either achieve better solutions, in terms of minimizing both objectives, and allow the trade-off analysis among the non-dominated set.